Terms and Conditions

 Any items not specifically listed in the SOW are excluded from the scope of this engagement.

-The Client agrees to provide timely access to systems, personnel, and relevant information needed to perform the services.
+The Customer agrees to provide timely access to systems, personnel, and relevant information needed to perform the services.

 (a) Ensuring all systems meet minimum compatibility and security standards;